 Unboxing Mozart is an integral education and outreach component of the multi-year Mozart Momentum 1785/1786.
-This game revolutionalizes the idea of concert introduction: in Unboxing Mozart, concertgoers are invited to become active participants in an artistic experience that brings together classical music, collaborative performance and urban gaming.
+This game revolutionises the idea of concert introduction as we invite our audiences to become active participants in an artistic experience that brings together classical music, collaborative performance and urban gaming.

-Through Unboxing Mozart, participants experience, first-hand, the energetic musical and human interactions with an ensemble.
+Through Unboxing Mozart, participants experience first-hand the energetic musical and human interactions within an ensemble.
 In this interactive event, participants become a part of the ensemble, take on solo responsibilities, or act as part of a group to create constructive dialogues within a community.
 Unboxing Mozart extends the concert hall into the public urban area, and thus establishes new facets of communication between classical culture and the surrounding public.

 In addition to the pre-concert interactive event, Unboxing Mozart can be experienced in two additional formats: one is tailor-made for school classes, and the other is available in the form of an installation in the foyer of concert halls.

 The walk is an interactive live experience before the concert, bringing the participants closer to the musician’s perspective on performance and to Mozart’s Piano Concerto No. 20.